IamDhanush/Traffic-Generator-OSCARS/README.md

     mvn -f -DskipTests package

-To start generating traffic (Make sure the OSCARS is started)
+To start generating traffic (Make sure the OSCARS is started in another terminal)

     mvn -f ./oscar-trafficgenerator exec:java -Dexec.mainClass="com.acnl.oscartrafficgenerator.MainApp" -Dexec.args="$seed $totalrequest PALINDROME $numPaths $minnumflows $maxnumflows $arrival $holding $deviceproperties $bandwidth $bandwidthdeviation $failure oscarTrafficController NONE"

  A sample script **"script.sh"** file is uploaded with the project for reference.
- (Modify the script according to your requirements)
+This recursively generates traffic based on the input traffic controller.
+Modify the script according to your requirements.

  To run the script,